EimenOueslati/terraform-VM-example/README.md

+The folder is saved in the following public repository:
 # Pre-requisites (Windows)

 In order to use the configuration files in the folder some software installations are recommended and/or necessary: